Raymond du Puy: Transformation of the Hospitallers

-Information on Hospitaller activity during Raymond's early years as Grand Master is limited and in those years, the Hospitaller were dedicated to a social mission.
-The first mention of their assuming a more militant role is related to the Crusader castle built at Bethgibelin, erected by Fulk of Jerusalem in 1135 as part of a string of fortifications to protect the kingdom.
+Information on Hospitaller activity during Raymond's early years as grand master is limited and in those years, the Hospitaller were dedicated to a social mission.
+The first mention of their assuming a more militant role is related to the Crusader castle built at Bethgibelin, erected by King Fulk in 1135 as part of a string of fortifications to protect the kingdom.
 It commanded the road from Ascalon to Hebron, and in 1136, the king donated the castle to the Order for them to see to its operation and maintenance.

 It was under Raymond that the Order took on a more military character.
 An act of 17 January 1126 gives us the name of a constable of the Hospitallers, a certain Durand, who seems to have military responsibilities.
 Nineteenth-century depictions also show Raymond in battle as early as 1130 (see Representations below).
 From 1137 onwards, the Order appeared in the wars that the troops of the kingdom of Jerusalem waged against the Muslims.
 Attacked from all sides, the kingdom of Jerusalem could hardly stand up to its enemies.
 Ascalon, because of its position on the seashore on the way to Egypt, was a permanent danger for the Christians, and the enemy made continuous incursions into the southern part of the kingdom.
 On the advice of Fulk, the Franks decided to fortify the position of Hisn Ibn Akkar, which belonged to the Hospitallers and was located east of Ascalon.
 The work, directed with speed by William of Malines, the Latin patriarch of Jerusalem, was naturally entrusted to the Hospitallers, who were placed in a vanguard position.

 Dealings with Spain

 In 1140, Raymond went to Spain to settle the territorial grant that the Hospitallers had obtained from Alfonso the Battler, king of Aragon and Navarre.
 Alfonso, without an heir, had made the Hospitallers, the Knights Templar and the Knights of the Holy Sepulchre his legatees.
 When he died in the fall of 1134, the will was not respected.
 Charged with representing the three orders, Raymond came to Spain and began negotiations with Ramon Berenguer IV.
 The group relinquished their territorial rights, unless Berenguer died without issue.
 In exchange, they obtained the royal rights in Barbastro, Calatayud, Daroca, Huesca, Jaca, Zaragoza and all the towns that Aragon would later conquer, as well as in all the castles and towns of the kingdom with more than thirty peasants.
 The Hospitallers reserved the land necessary to build a church and a settlement in Jaca.
-On 24 June 1158, pope Adrian IV confirmed this agreement at the request of Berenguer.
+On 24 June 1158, Pope Adrian IV confirmed this agreement at the request of Berenguer.